-In terms of Corporate Governance requirements the Company is subject to National Instrument 58-101 - Disclosure of Corporate Governance Practices, and as such is required to include in its Management Information Circular, which will be circulated in advance of the Annual General Meeting in June 2015, the disclosure required under Form 58-101F1 with respect to the matters set out under National Policy 58-201 - Corporate Governance Guidelines ("NP 58-201").
+In terms of Corporate Governance requirements the Company is subject to National Instrument 58-101 - Disclosure of Corporate Governance Practices, and as such is required to include in its Management Information Circular, which will be circulated in advance of the Annual General Meeting set for May 31, 2016, the disclosure required under Form 58-101F1 with respect to the matters set out therein and under National Policy 58-201 - Corporate Governance Guidelines ("NP 58-201").
 NP 58-201 is available on the website of the Ontario Securities Commission at www.osc.gov.on.ca/.

-In accordance with point 7.2 of the Disclosure and Transparency Rules of the UK Financial Conduct Authority (the "FCA"), as a foreign company with a standard listing in the United Kingdom, the Company is obligated to prepare a Corporate Governance Statement.
+In accordance with point 7.2 of the Disclosure and Transparency Rules of the UK Financial Conduct Authority, as a foreign company with a standard listing in the United Kingdom, the Company is obligated to prepare a Corporate Governance Statement.

-At present, the Company is in full compliance with the majority of the provisions of NP 58-201; however, there are a number of exceptions as follows:
+As at December 31, 2015, the Company is in full compliance with the majority of the provisions of NP 58-201; however, there are a number of exceptions as follows:

-• The independent members of the Board of Directors do not hold regularly scheduled meetings at which the non-independent directors and members of management are not in attendance; however, non-management directors do hold such meetings when management is not present and the Board is encouraged to hold such meetings in order to facilitate the exercise of the directors' independent judgement.
+• The independent members of the Board of Directors do not hold regularly-scheduled meetings at which the non-independent directors and members of management are not in attendance; however, non-management directors do hold such meetings when management is not present and the Board is encouraged to hold such meetings in order to facilitate the exercise of the directors' independent judgement.
 In addition, the Board holds "in camera" sessions for independent members during each face-to-face Board meeting to facilitate open and candid discussion amongst the independent directors.

 - The Chairman of the Board of Directors, John Bell, is not an independent director as he is the Executive Chair of the Company.
-In order to provide leadership of the independent directors, the Board encourages communication among the independent directors and will consider appointing an independent member as lead independent director to provide quidance to the other independent directors. - The Company currently does not have any formal measures for independent directors receiving feedback directly from stakeholders. - The Company has no formal procedure for assessing the performance of individual directors as the Board of Directors believes that such assessments are generally more appropriate for corporations of significantly larger size and complexity than the Company and which may have significantly larger Boards of Directors.
-However, the non-executive directors are encouraged to meet periodically to discuss how the executive directors are performing and to report their conclusions to the Chairman. - The Board has not developed written position descriptions for the Chairman of the respective Board committees.
+In order to provide leadership of the independent directors, the Board encourages communication among the independent directors and will consider appointing an independent member as lead independent director to provide guidance to the other independent directors. - The Company currently does not have any formal measures for independent directors receiving feedback directly from stakeholders. - The Company has no formal procedure for assessing the performance of individual directors as the Board of Directors believes that such assessments are generally more appropriate for corporations of significantly larger size and complexity than the Company and which may have significantly larger Boards of Directors.
+However, the non-executive directors are encouraged to meet periodically to discuss how the executive directors are performing and to report their conclusions to the Chairman. - The Board has not developed written position descriptions for the Chairman of the respective Board committees. - In addition, the Company has not adopted policies for the representation of women on the Board, targets for the number of women on the Board/executive officers or director term limits, each as further described below.